d33tah/tibiaproxy/README.txt

 version 8.20.
 Its goal is to provide you with a server you could run on a trusted host that you could connect to, tunneling your Tibia session.

+Currently its login server code is very buggy, but it relays the game server packets correctly.
+It can decode "say" command and - as a proof of concept - it evaluates whatever the user tried to say and instead of passing it to the game server, sends it the result of the evaluation.

 WARNING
 =======